r3APA3EH/Documentation/emotecraft/creatingemotes/custom_pivot_points.md

 :::warning

-If you have read the fading in/out page of the Emotecraft wiki you know that `endTick` uses the easing of the last keyframe.
+If you have read the fading in/out page of the wiki you know that `endTick` uses the easing of the last keyframe.
 Well, this does not apply to custom bones.
 So if the bones affected by a custom bone have a keyframe their easings will be used, if not then it will default to in out sine.